Skip to content

 There are so many options for snowmobiling – through meadows, among trees, into the mountains, or to Mesa Falls.
 Island Park maintains the groomed snowmobile trails with four full-time groomers operating daily to ensure smooth riding.
 Plus, there is plenty to explore off-trail.

 Island Park Cabins and Lodges offers a GPS-guided snowmobile service that will help you pinpoint some of the best places to take your sled.
-Or download a map and navigate the old-school way.
 You can bring your own snow machine or rent all the equipment and hire a guide in Island Park.

 Fishing